The New “Flip Your Classroom” book by Jonathan Bergmann and Aaron Sams is loaded with experienced insights, ideas, and lessons learned.

 Flipping changes the way we talk to parents

 The dynamics of the conversation with parents often changes in the flipped classroom as well.
 The conversation can move beyond issues like, “is my child behaving in class” to a more meaningful discussion about learning.
 Teachers are able to explain how a student is succeeding, and what they struggle with.
 There are many reasons why a student may be struggling, and focusing on these areas in a dialogue with the parent can be far more productive than a discussion of why their child won’t do their homework or why they won’t sit still in class.

 A sidebar in the book cites “5 Bad Reasons for Flipping the Classroom”.
 Some teachers may make assumptions about the benefits of the flip are misinformed and if these are driving someone's interest in the flip, it is important that they move beyond these erroneous perceptions.

-My thanks and respects to John Bergmann and Aaron Sams for the outstanding examples, generous sharing of techniques and ideas, and their continued advocacy of the flipped classroom.
+My thanks and respects to Bergmann and Sams for the outstanding examples, generous sharing of techniques and ideas, and their continued advocacy of the flipped classroom.
 Now go buy their book !

 Related Posts (if the above topic is of interest, you might want to check these out):

 Reverse Instruction Tools And Techniques (Part 2) – Screencasting